Nebulanomi/05.Azure_Networking_Exercises/README.md

 #### [07.
 Routing Tables:](https://github.com/binals/azurenetworking/blob/master/Lab%2007%20Routing%20Tables.pdf)

     1. I will force the "Web" VM on "Vnet1-Subnet2" to route to "Csr1" when it wants to communicate with the IP range 10.0.1.0/24.
-    2.Created a route table and added it to a new Resource Group.
+    2. Created a route table and added it to a new Resource Group.
     3. Created a route in it:
         Address prefix: "10.0.1.0/24"; Next hop type: "VirtualAppliance"; Next hop IP address: "10.1.1.5" (The Routers private IP address on "Vnet1-Subnet1").